 Along the way, we’ve found growth in Christ, as well.
 Today, we provide over 110 recovery centers across the United States and over 1,200 in 122 countries – making us the largest faith-based rehabilitation network in the world.

-Sensing a need in the Greater Milwaukee community, the founders of our Adult & Teen Challenge programs began meeting in 1983.
+Sensing a need in the Midwest community, the founders of our Adult & Teen Challenge drug rehab and alcohol recovery programs began meeting in 1983.
 Led by the Holy Spirit, a faithful group of business leaders and ministers started our first adult residential program in 1989.

 Over the next five years, we raised enough funds to purchase an old nursing home facility – which became our Men’s Center of Hope.
-This residential facility became a significant building block for the growth of our Milwaukee programs.
+This residential facility became a significant building block for the growth of our low-cost drug rehab programs.

-In 2002, Adult & Teen Challenge of Wisconsin obtained the used car lot next door to our Men’s Center.
+In 2002, Great Lakes Adult & Teen Challenge obtained the used car lot next door to our Men’s Center.
 With this new addition, we began our Vehicle Donation Program, allowing our men the chance to learn marketable job skills.
 Car donations continue to help us raise operational income on a more consistent basis today.

 THE START OF OUR WOMEN’S PROGRAM